Cost of Living in Dubai

 Below we break down the average expenditures needed for couples, individuals and families.

-1. Living Expenses in Dubai for Single Person
+1. Cost of Living in Dubai for Single Person

 Let’s explore how the average living cost operates for a single person.
 The cost of living in Dubai for a single person can vary between AED 3,900 and AED 7,500.